ramesh130/CarND-Vehicle-Detection/project_writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM (cell 14) using the spatial, histogram and HOG features.
-The extracted features were normalized fefore feeding them to the Linear SVM.
+The extracted features were normalized before feeding them to the Linear SVM.
 Before training, I split the data into the train and test set.
 The test set is used to compute the accuracy of the Linear SVM.
+The trained model is saved as a pickle file to be used for prediction in later steps.

 ###Sliding Window Search